ING Banner

 Please do not try to reset the password yourself.

-Comments and suggestions regarding the OR should be emailed to the above address.
+Feedbacks about the data quality are highly valuable, as long as comments and suggestions regarding the use of the OR.
+Please email the above address.
 When reporting a problem with the OR please include a clear description of the action that resulted in the problem.
-Reports of any issues with L1 (CPS) or L2 (APS) data should mention the relevant filename and the values of the following parameters:
+Reports of any issues with L1 (CPS) or L2 (APS) data should mention the relevant filename and the values of the following header parameters:

 • SOFTVERS